-The best dumplings in NYC are found across a constellation of neighborhoods: there’s Chinatown, of course, but also the East Village, Flushing, and even Midtown.
+The best dumplings in NYC are found across a constellation of neighborhoods: there’s Chinatown, of course, but also the East Village, Flushing, Financial District, and even Midtown.
 So where can you go when you want a delicious helping of hot dim sum?
 It depends on what neighborhood you want to visit.

 Drunken Dumpling (For Giant Soup Dumplings)